 Catholic Relief Services (CRS) works in some of the most difficult and volatile areas of the world, and we are committed to creating and maintaining an environment which promotes its core value of human dignity and prevents abuse and exploitation of its employees, partners and beneficiaries.

-- Prohibited from facilitating or aiding another humanitarian worker’s harassing or exploitative behavior—whether tied to CRS or not
+- Prohibited from facilitating or aiding another humanitarian worker’s harassing, abusive or exploitative behavior—whether tied to CRS or not

-- Obliged to report any concern or suspicion of harassment or exploitation
+- Obliged to report any concern or suspicion of harassment, abuse or exploitation

-An Overview of CRS Safeguarding Policy related to Abuse, Exploitation, Harassment, Human Trafficking and Sexual Harassment
+An Overview of CRS Safeguarding Policy related to Harassment, Sexual Harassment, Bullying, Abuse, Exploitation, and Trafficking

 Safeguarding is the responsibility that all organizations have to ensure that their Staff and programs honor and protect the rights and dignity of all people-especially children and vulnerable adults-to live free from abuse and harm.